Mathematical Sciences AMP

 All students must meet the Requirements for the Accelerated Master's Degree Programs

 A master's degree in mathematical sciences, statistics or biostatistics can be earned in a shortened time by careful planning during the junior and senior years at UVM.
-For example, the M.S. could be earned in just one additional year, because 6 credits of undergraduate courses can also be counted concurrently toward the M.S. degree requirements.
-Another 3 graduate credits can be counted towards the M.S. degree while an undergraduate but cannot count towards the B.S. degree.
+For example, the M.S. could be earned in just 1 additional year, because 6 credits of undergraduate courses can also be counted concurrently toward the M.S. degree requirements.
+Another 3 graduate credits can be counted towards the M.S. degree while an undergraduate at UVM, but cannot count towards the B.S. degree.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students

-Students should discuss the possibility of an Accelerated Master's Program in mathematical sciences, statistics or biostatistics with the respective program director as soon as they think they may be interested in this program.
 Additional information is available in the Handbook for Graduate Studies in Mathematics, found on the Mathematics and Statistics Department website.